twinslash/cookbook/text_editors_for_ruby.md

 * [Git Gutter](https://github.com/jisaacks/GitGutter) - shows an icon in the gutter area indicating whether a line has been inserted, modified or deleted.
 * [Git](https://github.com/kemayo/sublime-text-2-git) - Git client.
 Also show branch info on bottom panel.
 * [Markdown Preview](https://github.com/revolunet/sublimetext-markdown-preview) - Markdown Preview.
 Have preview in browser and markdown cheetsheet.
+* [SideBarEnhancements](https://github.com/titoBouzout/SideBarEnhancements) - Provides enhancements to the operations on Side Bar of Files and Folders.